MaloPolese/MaloPolese/README.md

 I'm an french apprentice student,

 - 👨🏻‍🎓 I study at Polytech Montpellier.
-- 👨🏻‍💻 I work at PlaceMe, Toulouse.
+- 👨🏻‍💻 I work at Conduktor.
 - 🎯 I am seeking an internship from July 2023 for 2 months minimum.
 </div>